in2workspace/in2-dome-integration-guide/README.md

 the [umbrella chart](https://helm.sh/docs/howto/charts_tips_and_tricks/#complex-charts-with-many-dependencies) of the access-node can be used as followed:

 - create a configuration values file according to the own environment, as described [here](#how-to-configure).
+TODO: Must be a default configuration file here.
+Downloaded from https://github.com/DOME-Marketplace/access-node/blob/main/charts/access-node/values.yaml

 - add helm chart repository to helm installation
   ```
     helm repo add dome-access-node https://dome-marketplace.github.io/access-node